 Transportation

-There are many options in regards to transportation in Egypt to make your stay more convenient.
+There are many options regarding transportation in Egypt to make your stay more convenient.
 Some of them are:

 Train: Connects the North to the South of the country.
-There are two main choices, with air conditioning or without.
-The first one is faster and comfortable, the second one is usually avoided by tourists because the trains have many stops, are dirtier and air conditioning is lacking.
+There are two main choices: with air conditioning or without.
+The first one is faster and more comfortable; the second one is usually avoided by tourists because the trains have many stops, are dirtier, and air conditioning is lacking.

-Buses: Here choices are similar, we will also distinguish them as the ones with air conditioning and the ones without.
+Buses: Here, the choices are similar; we will also distinguish them as the ones with air conditioning and the ones without.
 Buses usually take longer because of the high traffic in the city and frequent stops.

 Metro: Is the fastest and most efficient way of transportation.
 Unfortunately, it is only available in Cairo.

 Uber: Egypt also has Uber.
-It is considered one of the safest ways of transportation and the pricing is pretty fair since the prices are fixed.
-Available in Cairo, Alexandria, Hurghada, Mansoura, Tanda, and Damanhur.
+It is considered one of the safest ways of transportation, and the pricing is pretty fair since the prices are fixed.
+Available in Cairo, Alexandria, Hurghada, Mansoura, Tanta, and Damanhur.

-Tuk Tuk: A three-wheeled vehicle known as auto-rickshaw.
+Tuk Tuk: A three-wheeled vehicle known as an auto-rickshaw.
 A cross between a motorbike and a wagon, or a small car.
-For the more adventurous available at the lowest prices.
+For the more adventurous, available at the lowest prices.

 Ferry: Connects Sharm El-Sheikh with Hurghada and Nuweiba with Tanda.